Niger says 92 migrants found dead in Sahara after failed crossing

 TRUCKS BREAK DOWN

-The migrants had set off in two trucks from Arlit towards Tamanrasset in Algeria some time between late September or early October, officials said.
+The migrants had set off in two trucks from Arlit towards Tamanrasset in Algeria some time between late September and mid-October, officials and rescue workers said.

-"So the government has instructed administrative authorities and defence forces to put an end to this transport which kills."

-Authorities said all the passengers came from the region of Kantche in southern Niger, 700 km east of the capital Niamey.
+"The search is still going on," the mayor of Arlit, Maouli Abdouramane, said by telephone.

-Many people emigrate to flee poverty in Niger, ranked by the United Nations as the least developed country on earth.
+Many people flee poverty in Niger, ranked by the United Nations as the least developed country on earth.
 Some work in neighbouring Libya and Algeria to save money before returning home.

-The networks which send trucks across the desert also attract migrants from other countries in West Africa who dream of a more prosperous life in Europe.
+The networks which send trucks across the desert also attract migrants from across West Africa who dream of a more prosperous life in Europe.

-Many of the people-smugglers are from nomadic groups who have seen their traditional pastoral lifestyle destroyed by droughts since the 1970s, according to a U.N. report published in February.

 More than 32,000 people have arrived in southern Europe from Africa so far this year.